Helpful Information About Your Child's Surgery

 Dress your child in comfortable, loose-fitting clothing.
 Favorite toys, stuffed animals, games, blankets, and other personal items can be brought to Mary Bridge to make your child feel more comfortable during their procedure.
 Please be aware that the hospital cannot be responsible for items brought to Mary Bridge, and valuables should be left home.
 Please remove all jewelry and piercings, nail polish and makeup prior to arrival.
 If your child wears contact lenses or glasses, please bring the proper case to put them in during surgery.

-Valet parking is available for $3.00 at the 5th Street garage and in front Mary Bridge Hospital.
-Parking is available anywhere on the campus designated as visitor parking.
+Parking is available anywhere designated as visitor parkingat a MultiCare/Mary Bridge facility.
+Look for the P1 and P2 parking garage signs at our Tacoma hospital campus.
 If you park at the Baker Center, please bring your ticket with you for validation.
-(Validation is not available for the Jackson Hall or Group Health parking faculties.)
+(Validation is not available for the Kaiser Permanente parking facility.)

 Learn more about parking at Mary Bridge.